HKOLWD/AlexaForce/README.md

 The good news is: You can host your own verification endpoint!
 To do so, you will need to implement the checks that are defined here: https://developer.amazon.com/docs/custom-skills/host-a-custom-skill-as-a-web-service.html.
 Take note that your endpoint does not need to perform the URL testing defined (port, path, host), AlexaForce does this part!

 If you have your own verification endpoint, configure the endpoint appropriately in the custom meta data entry.
 An example of the required verification REST service is included in this git repo (alexa-verifier), in Node.js.
+You must add this endpoint in Salesforce as a Remote Site in the Setup menu, at Administer -> Security Controls -> Remote Site Settings.

 # Test!
 Your skill should now work.
 Enable the skill in your companion app.
 This companion app is also available in your browser, under Alexa -> Alexa Voice Service in the Amazon Developer portal.